 Noyes's's first solo exhibition is scheduled to take place in Berlin later this year.
-Most of his work can also be seen on his website at http://haikal.de/.
+Most of his work can also be seen on his website at https://haikal.de/.
 And to stay current with Noyes's photographs and writing, be sure to visit his blog.

+The Advocate: Why are you a photographer?
 Haikal Noyes: I appreciate the aesthetic in any form.
-In a way, photography — or any other realization of art — is a mystery to me.
+In a way, photography -- or any other realization of art -- is a mystery to me.
 Although I can get very excited about the worlds a single photo can create and capture, I don't see myself as a photographer.
 I am rather someone trying to solve a riddle, whose questions are, How can I reproduce certain emotions in a piece of art?
 How can I make something look as good as possible?
 Photography is merely my current chosen medium to express my creativity.

-Basically, the biggest trouble is the right focus — but I think that's an issue for photographers in general.
+Tell us about your process or techniques, as shooting images of yourself has to be a bit complicated.
+Basically, the biggest trouble is the right focus -- but I think that's an issue for photographers in general.
 While being behind the camera for the set up I cannot be in front of it to set the focus on the object, i.e. on me.
-So that probably takes most of the time when shooting a picture, and it has often happened that I shot that perfect photo — great angle, beautiful surrounding, good expression on me as a model — but the picture turned out blurry.
+So that probably takes most of the time when shooting a picture, and it has often happened that I shot that perfect photo -- great angle, beautiful surrounding, good expression on me as a model -- but the picture turned out blurry.

-Everything else is simple: coming up with some kind of idea for a picture, finding the right location, setting up the camera, getting behind the camera — and pose.
+Everything else is simple: coming up with some kind of idea for a picture, finding the right location, setting up the camera, getting behind the camera -- and pose.
 I can release the shutter with a small remote control; having pressed the shutter release, I have two seconds to hide it until the picture is being taken.

+Why do you focus on self-portraiture?
 Mainly because of practical reasons: As a photographer, it's an ideal situation to always have my model around when the right mood or moment to take a photo has come.

 Furthermore, this way I don't have to explain myself a lot.
 In a way, taking a picture is reproducing a very intimate vision.
 The most likely thing to happen when working with others is a loss of information while explaining what I have in mind.
 Apart from that, I still consider myself to be in the process of learning, and I simply haven't felt ready to include others into my work yet.
 But that seems to be changing.
 Witnessing my work evolve, I begin to feel more confident about it.
 Besides, I'm getting tired of self-portraiture.
 I'm curious to explore more the interaction with other models in my upcoming projects.

+What artists do you take inspiration from and why?
 There are a lot of photographers whose works I admire, but I try not to get too much inspiration from them, as I want to avoid copying anyone's technique.

-Many ideas I get from things that surround me — things that are important to me.
-Some of my pictures are visualizations of lyrics by Kate Bush, whose work has probably influenced me the most — not just in an artistic way but also in various decisions I've made in my life.
-In a way, she also was the reason for me to do self-portraits, as she is someone who does everything on her own — from writing the songs to producing the album, from directing the video clips to doing the cover art.
+Many ideas I get from things that surround me -- things that are important to me.
+Some of my pictures are visualizations of lyrics by Kate Bush, whose work has probably influenced me the most -- not just in an artistic way but also in various decisions I've made in my life.
+In a way, she also was the reason for me to do self-portraits, as she is someone who does everything on her own -- from writing the songs to producing the album, from directing the video clips to doing the cover art.